American three-toed woodpecker: Breeding

 The breeding habitat is coniferous forests across western Canada, Alaska and the western and extreme northeastern United States.
-It has also been breeding in various spots in Michigan's upper peninsula, and has been recorded breeding in Minnesota five times.
+It has also been seen in Michigan's upper peninsula, and has been recorded breeding in the extreme north of Wisconsin and Minnesota on extremely rare occasions.
 The female lays 3 to 7 but most often 4 eggs in a nest cavity in a dead conifer or sometimes a live tree or pole.
 The pair excavates a new nest each year.
 Three-toed woodpeckers rely on disturbed, old-growth forests and are strongly associated with active spruce beetle infestations, with beetle-infested trees being important for the woodpeckers and other species that depend on the cavities they excavate.

 Movements and foraging

 This bird is normally a permanent resident, but northern birds may move south and birds at high elevations may move to lower levels in winter.
 Three-toed woodpeckers forage on conifers in search of wood-boring beetle larvae or other insects.
 They may also eat fruit and tree sap.
 These birds often move into areas with large numbers of insect-infested trees, often following a forest fire or flooding.
 This bird is likely to give way to the black-backed woodpecker where the two species compete for habitat.